Phase II projects started in 2018

-The city was previously awarded $30,000 for the DTR Phase I planning process in 2016.
+The process started when the City of Crete was awarded $30,000 for the DTR Phase I planning process in early 2016.
 A design firm was hired to engage citizens in discussions of strengths and weaknesses in the downtown area, furthering plans for a revitalization process and Phase II application for the latest round of funding.

 In conjunction with the DTR process, the City received approval in July 2016 for a portion of the downtown area to be recognized as the Crete Downtown Historic District by the National Register of Historic Places.

 In December 2016, the City was awarded $307,000 in CDBG (Community Development Block Grant) funds from the Nebraska Department of Economic Development to implement a commercial rehabilitation program to revitalize the City’s historic downtown.
 Matching funds of $102,333 were committed by the City’s LB840 Economic Development Program and a 20 percent match was provided by each property owner involved in an approved project.